Typography Handbook.

 Click here to view the web version of this design

-Visual hierarchy can be broken down into 5 different parts:
+Visual hierarchy can be broken down into four parts:

 1. Size & Weight: Size and weight are the two easiest ways to create visual hierarchy.
 They easily indicate what is important, and readers' eyes naturally jump to them.

-2. Positioning: The title and author sitting above the rest of the text and centered shows its importance.
+2. Positioning: The title and author sitting above the rest of the text and centred shows its importance.

 3. Typeface: Contrasting typefaces can create a distinction between different elements and achieve visual hierarchy.

-4. Color: Setting important text in a different colour is a very easy way to create visual hierarchy.
+4. Colour: Setting important text in a different colour is a very easy way to create visual hierarchy.
 However, only do so sparingly as using colour everywhere causes it to lose its distinction.

 Further Reading